-Rear wing followed similar configuration to that of Hyundai i20 Coupé WRC, that is, swan-neck supports (O), an upper plate with a significant angle of attack (P), open end planes (R) and a lower plate with Gurney flaps (S).
+The rear wing followed a similar configuration to that of Hyundai i20 Coupé WRC, that is, swan-neck supports (O), an upper plate with a significant angle of attack (P), open endplates (R) and a lower plate with Gurney flaps (S).

-Lack of dive planes and simplicity of rear diffuser confirm the conservative approach claimed by Demaison, but it is also true that many of the solutions included in the VW Polo were also used by the other teams.
+The lack of dive planes and the simplicity of the rear diffuser confirm the conservative approach claimed by Demaison, but it is also true that many of the solutions included in the VW Polo were also used by the other teams.

-What we will never know is how well it would have performed against his rivals in the 2017 Championship.
+What we will never know is how well it would have performed against its rivals in the 2017 Championship.